kwpid/lim-rblx/replit.md

     - Server-side equipping so other players can see equipped items
     - Uses InsertService to load and attach accessories/tools to character
     - Items tagged with OriginalRobloxId for precise unequipping
-  - **Sell System**: Players can sell items for 80% of their value
+  - **Sell System**: Players can sell regular items for 80% of their value
+    - Confirmation required: Button text changes to "Are you sure?" on first click
+    - Must click again within 3 seconds to confirm sale
+    - Sell buttons hidden for stock items (prevents breaking limited items)
-    - Sell button: Sells one copy of the selected item
+    - Sell button: Sells one copy of the selected item (regular items only)
-    - SellAll button: Sells all copies of the selected item at once
+    - SellAll button: Sells all copies of the selected item at once (regular items only)
-    - Selling stock items decrements CurrentStock in ItemDatabase (makes them rollable again)
     - Owner counts are decremented when players sell all their copies
     - Cash is automatically added to player's wallet
   - Created EquipSellHandler.lua server script with RemoteEvents: